Cheap talk and text plans for low-data users. But not much for the rest of us.

 Recap: FreeUp Mobile will work great for some low-data users

-• Plans: FreeUp’s best plans are the cheaper, lower-data plans.
+- Plans: FreeUp’s best plans are the cheaper, lower-data plans.
 These are a great deal for folks who don’t need to stream and post all day.
-FreeUp’s higher-data plans are not a great deal, and it does not offer an unlimited data plan.
+FreeUp’s higher-data plans offer decent deals, but you won't find an unlimited high-speed data plan.

 If you don’t need a ton of data, and you’re not looking to buy a brand new iPhone, then go ahead and sign up for FreeUp Mobile.